 (CNN) — From the cosmopolitan charm of Penang to the hippie getaway of the Perhentians, a diverse array of islands offer a huge variety of Malaysia holiday options.

-Here, in no particular order, we present our top 10.
-Disagree?
-Share your favorite Malaysian island in the comments box below.
+Here, in no particular order, we present our Top 10 best islands in Malaysia.

 While many backpacker haunts have become gentrified over time, the Perhentians have managed to retain their low-key vibe.

 They might not be easy to get to, but the Perhentian islands off the northeast coast of Peninsular Malaysia have achieved iconic status on the backpacker trail.
 And for good reason -- the waters are so clean that you can snorkel right off the beach and still see a diverse array of aquatic life.
 Fishermen turned tour guides will also take you out in their small boat for a day trip to swim with sharks and turtles.

 In the evening, beach bars set up cushions on the sand as wandering fire artists do their thing.